tforg7/ML-investment-predictor/README.md

     B. Compile the model

-    C.Fit the model to the training data
+    C. Fit the model to the training data

 6. Summarize the model